truwana is also known as Cape Barren Island A map for kunanyi/Mt Wellington

-Proposed amendments have been developed following the public release of an Issues Paper and subsequent Consultation & Stakeholder Feedback Report.
+Proposed amendments have been developed following the public release of an Issues Paper and subsequent Consultation & Stakeholder Feedback Report and the revised policy was released in June 2019.
 These documents along with the proposed draft amendments are available on the Review website along with the Aboriginal and Dual Naming Policy, and supporting information.

 About the Aboriginal Dual Naming Policy

 The Tasmanian Government's Aboriginal and Dual Naming Policy allow geographical features and places to be given both an introduced and Aboriginal language name.

 It is important to acknowledge the history and continued existence of the Tasmanian Aboriginal (pakana) communities and Aboriginal connections to the Tasmanian (lutruwita) landscape, as well as European connections.

 pakana history in lutruwita is as rich as in any other state and it is important that this is recognised and preserved.

 Key features of the Aboriginal and Dual Naming Policy: